 A body moisturizer with antioxidants like green tea or pomegranate can be exceptionally soothing for dry skin.
 Be sure to check the ingredients list to make sure they’re near the top.
 And, once again, hyaluronic acid is an ideal ingredient for maintaining natural moisture.

 There are a few natural ingredients in body moisturizers that have generated some buzz recently.
 Coconut oil, for example, is a heavy-duty (and delicious-smelling) natural moisturizer that appears to have a million benefits, including dry skin relief.
 It’s generally safe to slather on your body.
+One study showed that virgin coconut oil anti inflammatory properties when applied topically to the skin.

 For your vagina